2Delight/asd/README.md

 ### Summary

 The framework is able to run complex multistage pipelines from docker containers and services with code adaptation within the stages.
 The specification of a pipeline follows a ML experiment domain model defined as a semantic network represented in YAML.
 A web editor would be both an extension to VS Code and a Progressive Web App (PWA) served directly from a web site.
-The editor would implement a visual editor of the experiment specification with a library of predefined and custom types, code completion and code linting
+The editor would implement a visual editor of the experiment specification with a library of predefined and custom types, code completion and code linting.

 ### Stakeholders